Hengle/Folkvangr/Trailer Outline.md

 ![storyboard](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/forest_scene_pencil_sketch.jpg)
 ## "Discovery" Trailer
-This trailer provides more characterization and context that sets up the full game story, but it requires more rigging, animation, modeling, and graphical detail.
-It would focus on the two protagonists and would likely require interactions and dialogue.
+This narrative takes place sequentially after the events of the first trailer.
+This was originally planned as the main trailer, as it provides more characterization and context that sets up the full game story, but it would have required a lot of additional rigging, animation, modeling, and graphical detail.

-For technical reasons, it probably makes more sense to just integrate the dialogue bits within the game sequences, or as 2D cutscenes.
+For technical reasons, it probably makes more sense to just integrate the complex interactions and dialogue bits within the game sequences, or as 2D cutscenes.

 This might be a possible option for a second animated short if the fundraising goal for a game alpha is not met.